 You may be fortunate enough to have an experienced grant writer on staff, especially if your organization has a long-standing grants program.
 But for many nonprofits that is not so, and it might make sense to hire a grant professional or consultant, at least for a limited time.
-I asked just such an expert, Jake Seliger of Seliger Associates, about the pros and cons of hiring an outside grant writer.
-Here's the gist of what he told me.
+We asked just such an expert, Jake Seliger of Seliger Associates, about the pros and cons of hiring an outside grant writer.

 The Pros of Hiring a Grants Consultant/Writer

 He or she is not likely to spend time in endless meetings discussing what the proposal should be like.
 Some organizations assign groups to write a proposal, a strategy that often ends up producing what Jake calls a "franken-proposal," cobbled together from mismatched parts.

 - The job will get done on time: Consultants could not stay in business if they did not meet deadlines.
 Since the goal of writing proposals is to get the money, being on time is crucial.
 But it's surprising how many would-be grant writers fail to turn in complete and technically acceptable proposals ahead of time.
 A good consultant will get that proposal to you early enough for a thorough review and revisions and then to the funder by the deadline.

 - You have control: You can hire the grant writer and fire her if the process doesn't go well.
 If you make someone an employee and discover six months later that he has time management issues, that person can often be hard to fire.
 Or, it can't be done quickly.
 If your consultant is no good, you just cancel her retainer or don't hire her for the next job.